 If you visit on a weekday outside of holidays, you shouldn’t have too much trouble getting in.

-💰 POSSIBLE ENTRANCE FEE NOT ENFORCED
+💰 ENTRANCE FEE IS NOW BEING ENFORCED

 🗓️ LOCALS ONLY 1ST SUNDAY OF THE MONTH